Bachelor of Arts in Foreign Languages

 - a one-semester internship program with an international business (4 SCH).

 Students interested in following this recommended course of study should notify the Department Head of Classical & Modern Languages and Literatures and the Director of International Business Academic Programs.
 Students must have the Director’s written approval to join the International Business Program.
 Students must meet all graduation requirements for the College of Business and the College of Arts & Sciences.
 These requirements include a 2.5 GPA in Upper Division Business courses and 31 resident credit hours of Upper Division Arts & Sciences courses.
 International Business students must also have an overall and previous semester GPA of 2.67 to be eligible for internship and study abroad.
 Students are reminded that an International Business degree is a double major, and they must see an adviser in Classical & Modern Languages and Literatures in addition to any advising they have from the College of Business.

 A minor in Foreign Languages with concentrations in Chinese, French, German, Italian, Japanese, Russian, and Spanish may be obtained upon satisfactory completion of 18 semester hours in one target language.
 A minor with concentration in Classics requires 15 hours, 12 of which must be Greek or Latin courses beyond the first year; the remaining course may be any FL Classics course.
 The department's Minor Declaration Form can be found in Lee 1500.
 The minor is officially declared to the university during the degree application process at the beginning of a student's last semester.

-Our department has a CMLL Minor Declaration Form that can be completed and return to Lee 1500.
+Our department has a CMLL Intent to Minor Form that can be completed and return to Lee 1500.
 The information gathered is used to keep students informed of minor requirements, departmental events and other information pertinent to language minors.
-Forms are available in Lee 1500 and through this link: CMLL Minor Declaration Form
+Forms are available in Lee 1500 and through this link: CMLL Intent to Minor Form

 According to AOP 12.08 the following conditions apply to minors: